n1lby73/remote-shutdown/README.md

 ![switch mode](https://user-images.githubusercontent.com/65239245/185731729-d61ef368-8fec-4693-ae7c-2d5396f9289a.jpg)

+click on the gear icon at the top right corner of the screen and change the parameter sent over bluetooth

 ### Note
 - Always check the datasheet for the required voltage on the rx and tx pin of the bluethoth module in other to avoid frying up the chip